-There are several ways that members of the community can work with Gateway Technical College Foundation to impact to assist current and potential students.
+There are several ways that members of the community can work with Gateway Technical College Foundation to impact current and potential students.

-Thanks to the generosity of thoughtful donors that contribute to Gateway's scholarship programs, each year the Foundation will award more than $200,000 in scholarships to over 200 students entering or continuing their studies at Gateway Technical College.
+Thanks to the generosity of thoughtful donors who contribute to Gateway's scholarship programs, each year the Foundation awards more than $200,000 in scholarships to over 200 students entering or continuing their studies at Gateway Technical College.

-Did you know scholarship recipients graduate at a 10% higher rate than the comparison group at the College?
-According to a study by the College Institutional Effectiveness Department students who received a scholarship between 2009 and 2012, the graduation rate for scholarship recipients is 35%; while rate for the benchmark group (Perkins Loan recipients) is 24.25%.
+Did you know scholarship recipients graduate at a 10% higher rate than the comparison group at the college?
+According to a study by the College Institutional Effectiveness Division, the graduation rate for students who received scholarships between 2009 and 2012 is 35%; while the rate for the benchmark group (Perkins Loan recipients) is 24.25%.

 The Gateway Promise

 The Gateway Promise program helps ensure qualifying students seeking an education can begin their own path to success through a Gateway Technical College degree.
-With financial support from Foundation donors, the Gateway Promise ensures high school graduates in Kenosha, Racine and Walworth Counties who meet eligibility requirements, can attend college at Gateway tuition-free.
+With financial support from Foundation donors, the Gateway Promise ensures high school graduates in Kenosha, Racine and Walworth counties who meet eligibility requirements can attend Gateway tuition-free.

-Inspiration Grants for faculty, staff, or student groups to develop and implement high quality, innovative projects that advance learning and support College principles and/or the Gateway Technical College mission.
+By funding Inspiration Grants for faculty, staff or student groups, donors help to develop and implement high-quality, innovative projects that advance learning and support college principles and/or the Gateway Technical College mission.

-- Emergency Grants: Student Emergency Funds for students who are facing an unexpected, unanticipated event that can derail their Gateway College graduation.
-As part of helping students to solve problems and reduce their barriers to succeeding, Student Support Counselors can help qualified students to receive a one-time grant up to $500 in assistance such a gas or grocery card, a payment to a landlord or mortgage company, auto mechanic or public transportation.
+- Emergency Grants: Student Emergency Funds are for students who are facing an unexpected, unanticipated event that can derail their Gateway Technical College graduation.
+As part of helping students to solve problems and reduce their barriers to succeeding.

-- GED Test Assistance Program: GED Test Assistance Program is for students who have not yet completed high school and need to take the next step of earning an associate’s degree or technical diploma by passing their GED test.
-If a student meets a set of criteria, the Foundation will provide a one-time $135 grant to students in need to cover the cost of the GED exam.
+- GED Test Assistance Program: GED Test Assistance Program is for students who have not yet completed high school and need to take the next step of earning an associate degree or technical diploma by passing their GED test.

-- Center for Sustainable Living – support provided by Joseph Kathy Madrigrano
+- Center for Sustainable Living – support provided by Joseph and Kathy Madrigrano

-- Pike Creek Arboretum – support provided by Frederick & Joanie Brookhouse
+- Pike Creek Arboretum – support provided by Frederick and Joanie Brookhouse